 - 10.All prohibited cost control items in P2 per GCR Section 9.1.8.D.A apply to formula cars as well as sports racers with the following Solo® changes to the list: - a.
 All chassis/tub over 75% composite are allowed and incur no weight penalty unless under either 96" wheelbase or 66" rear sidewall-to-sidewall outside width (measured with tire pressure at least 14 psi), in which case minimum weight is increased by 50 lbs. - b.
 Direct injection for non-automobile engines incurs a weight adjustment of an additional 25 lbs. - D. Formula 2000 and Formula Continental per GCR/FCS: - 1.
 Minimum weight with driver (lbs.):.....
 1090 - 2.
 Rim width:.....unrestricted - 3.
 Airfoil maximum size per Formula Atlantic rules. - E. Aerodynamic restrictions for Sports Racers: - 1.
 The total area when viewed from the top of front and rear wings shall not exceed 8 sq. ft.
-(0.743 m2).
-Area calculation is of the airfoil element plan view and does not include side plates.
+(0.743 m).
+Area calculation is of a rectangle fully enclosing the airfoil element plan view and does not include flat vertical side plates but does include footplates and similar aerodynamic devices.
 Side plate area and element profile are unrestricted. - 2.
 Cars with underbody features built in excess of P2 aerodynamic allowances (2015 GCR Section 9.1.8.D and 9.1.8.E) must meet a weight penalty of 50 lbs. and must be constructed within the following limitations: - a.
-For the full width of the body the floor pan will be a minimum of 45% of the wheelbase; the lower surface (surface licked by the air stream) shall not exceed ± 1 " (2.54 cm) deviation in any longitudinal section through the plane forming the bottom of the tub or chassis floor.
+For the full width of the body the floor pan will be a minimum of 45% of the wheelbase; the lower surface (surface licked by the air stream) shall not exceed $\pm 1$ " (2.54 cm) deviation in any longitudinal section through the plane forming the bottom of the tub or chassis floor.
 The 45% minimum (of the wheelbase) dimension is measured from the point that the surface meets the full width of the body (behind the front wheel or in front of the rear wheel).
 (This is not to be interpreted as requiring a floor pan beneath the motor, transaxle, transmission, or final drive housing.)
 See figure.